 From this, our Manchaha (Artisan Originals) collection was born.
 This was an experiment that metamorphosed into a movement for exploration, professional growth, and empowerment.
 Rather than relying on a designer’s work to make a rug, artisans are given full artistic freedom to create a unique piece.

-This is especially important with a family company, who after a few generations, can decline into a sense of well-being and eventually lose that founder’s mentality that made them a success in the first place.
+This is especially important in family business, who after a few generations, can decline into a sense of well-being and eventually lose the founder’s mentality that made them a success in the first place.
 The key to regaining that passion and drive is to make sure that anything you do in an organization is done with “we” in mind and not just “I.”

 When you conduct business with the primary purpose of enriching just yourself, that comes from an egocentric place and has few benefits.
 But when you look at the whole picture and become as inclusive as possible, you can make real social change.
 These are companies that enjoy sustainable and long-term success.
-Better yet, they make an organization with meaning and purpose.
+Better yet, they make an organization’s purpose meaningful.